 Prevalence means extent, but in scientific English it means "proportion which is expressed as a percentage.
 Prevalence is distinct from incidence.
 Prevalence is a measurement of all individuals affected by the disease within a particular period of time.
 Incidence is a measurement of the number of new individuals who contract a disease during a particular period of time.

+Lifetime prevalence is the proportion of a population that at some point in their life have experienced the condition.
 Lifetime prevalence is the number of individuals in a statistical population that at some point in their life have experienced a disorder, compared to the total number of individuals.
 A 12-month prevalence is used in conjunction with lifetime prevalence.

 Point prevalence, the prevalence of disorder at a more specific point in time.
 Point prevalence means the prevalence, or number of cases, a snapshot of cases, at a certain point in time.
 The point in time could be any length, from an hour to a month.
 It is important to note that while point prevalence reflects the magnitude of health events; it may not be useful in finding causes for disease.

 Incidence is a contrasting term to prevalence telling us the frequency of occurrence of some event during a particular time period.